Robert Odell, Jr. is the senior video editor for the Take Me Back to Beale project, a 100-year chronicle of Beale Street History.

 - Ella Fitzgerald

 The Palace Was Normally for Blacks

-Beginning in the 1920s, the Palace Theater was the largest theater in the South that catered specifically to black patrons.
+Beginning in the 1920s, the Palace Theatre was the largest theater in the South that catered specifically to black patrons.
 In any other theater, blacks had to sit in the balcony only.

-At the Palace Theater, blacks enjoyed front row and floor seating in a premiere theatrical environment.
+At the Palace Theatre, blacks enjoyed front row and floor seating in a premiere theatrical environment.